Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the host part of URLs could contain reserved characters, like spaces and brackets.
 Props to [stodorovic](https://github.com/stodorovic)
 * Fixes a bug where form fields were validated inconsistently.

-= 13.3 =
-Release Date: March 17th, 2020

-Our current string of releases focusing on improving our code is continuing with Yoast SEO 13.3.
-In this release, we have a Schema structured data addition and several improvements to how Yoast SEO handles URLs.
-Read on in [our 13.3 release post](https://yoa.st/release-13-3)!

-Enhancements:

-* Makes sure all URL fields show an unencoded URL after saving, even when the user input was encoded.
-* Requires all URLs in URL input fields to begin with either ‘/’ or ‘http(s)’.
-Props to [stodorovic](https://github.com/stodorovic).
-* Adds a `potentialAction` entity to the `WebPage` and `Article` Schema pieces.

-Bugfixes:

-* Fixes a bug where social URLs containing international characters could not be saved.
-Props to [stodorovic](https://github.com/stodorovic).
-* Fixes a bug where encoded characters would be stripped from canonical URLs.
-Props to [stodorovic](https://github.com/stodorovic) and [Shahram Rahbari](https://github.com/ShahramRahbari).

-Other:

-* Changes the cURL Health Check category from `recommended` to `critical`.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).